Consensys/doc.goquorum/docs/Concepts/Security/Framework/GoQuorumNetworkSecurity/TransactionManager.md

 description: Tessera transaction manager
 ---

-# Transaction Manager
+# Transaction manager

 ## Tessera

-[Tessera](https://docs.tessera.consensys.net) is GoQuorum's Transaction Manager.
+[Tessera](https://docs.tessera.consensys.net) is GoQuorum's transaction manager.

 GoQuorum privacy features depends on Tessera to Encrypt/Decrypt, and broadcast the orchestrations of a private transaction payload.